 NOTE: Always keep the lid of the tip box closed.

-Apply a 20 μL drop of 0.1% poly-L-lysine to each well.
+Apply a 20-μL drop of 0.1% poly-L-lysine to each well.
 Incubate for 10-50 min at room temperature.

 NOTE: Adjust this volume according to the well size.
 Ensure that the solution completely covers the well area.
 For longer incubation, be careful to avoid evaporation.